shaaperr/435Project/README.md

 	Score system that increases the user's points by 10 every 600 milliseconds.
 Also keeps up with the high score.

 ## Controls
-	 Use the 'A' key to move the character to the left.
+Use the A key to move the character to the left.
-	 Use the 'S' key to move the charcater to the middle.
+Use the S key to move the charcater to the middle.
-	 Use the 'D' key to move to the character the right.
+Use the D key to move to the character the right.
-	 Use the 'W' key to make the character jump.
+Use the W key to make the character jump.
 Use the left and right keys to move the camera around the character.
-	 Use the 'V' key to toggle the camera back to the initial positon (which is behind the character)
+Use the V key to toggle the camera back to the initial positon (which is behind the character)